 TGah editor: Change the paragraph below as follows (#8453):

 If the NDP Paging field was not present in the TWT response corresponding to a TWT agreement, the TWT requesting STA shall be in the awake state following each TWT start time associated with each TWT agreement for at least the AdjustedMinimumTWTWakeDuration time associated with that TWT agreement even if no PS-Poll frame or U-APSD trigger frame has been transmitted by the STA.
+If the NDP Paging field was present in the TWT response, the TWT requesting STA shall follow the operational rules defined in 9.44.6 (NDP Paging Setup).

 If the Implicit bit is equal to 1 in the TWT response for a TWT agreement, the TWT associated with that TWT agreement is an implicit TWT and the TWT SP associated with that TWT is an implicit TWT SP.
 A TWT SP that is not an implicit TWT is an explicit TWT SP.
-If the NDP Paging field was present in the TWT response, the TWTrequesting STA shall follow the operational rules defined in 9.44.6 (NDP Paging Setup).

 Pars IV